hbernaciak/kraken-recruitment-task1/README.md

 ## Some explanations

 1. Browser fingerprint was implemented to separate user's documents without any Auth system or JWT - but it can cause some lags on front-end loading - it is just a demo
-2. File uploading is validating on server-side
+2. File uploading is validated on server-side
 3. Possible attacks blocked:
     - blacklisted file formats,
     - double-format attack,